Yellow Indian dal recipe

 Freezer – Cooked dal freezes very well.
 Just keep it in a freezer friendly container and it will keep for about 3 months.
 Let it thaw out in the fridge before heating it back up.

-Here are some things to serve with this delicious dal:
+Here are some things to serve with this delicious yellow lentil dal:

 - Basmati rice